grandjam/jamesagrand-site/content/research/resources.md

 </div>

 ## EQUIPMENT
-The lab has several additional hardware components and software apps for conducting our research and carrying out project tasks by graduate students and undergraduate research assistants:
+The lab has several additional <a href = "#" data-toggle = "modal" data-target = "#carousel-modal">hardware components</a> and software apps for conducting our research and carrying out project tasks by graduate students and undergraduate research assistants:
 ### *Hardware/Peripherals*
 - 4 laptops (Dell Latitude 3490, i5-8250U Intel Quad Core processor @ 1.6GHz, 8GB DDR4 RAM, 256GB SSD).
 If needed, the laptops can be wirelessly connected to the laboratory network to increase the number of available computers for data collection.
 - 15 audio headsets equipped with unidirectional microphones for delivering and recording audio during data collection